anton-highload/anton-highload.github.io/docs/_posts/2020-10-27-inroduce-to-blog-theme.markdown

 	* And last but not least - Python) as I said before it has two big (or narrow?) bottlenecks: a lot of imports and memory leaks.

-So we have our RoadMap anв see you soon;)
+So we have our RoadMap and see you soon;)